zsviczian/excalidraw-wiki/03 Advanced Usage/Excalidraw Settings overview.md

 Leave empty if you don't want a default formula.
 You can add default formatting here such as `\color{white}`.

+##### LaTeX preamble file (CasE SEnSiTivE!)

+Full filepath to the preamble file, leave empty for default.
+If the file doesn't exist this option will be ignored.<br>**Important:** Requires obsidian reload after change to take effect!

 ##### Display type (✏️) for excalidraw.md files in File Explorer

 Excalidraw files will receive an indicator using the emoji or text defined in the next setting.